Work is underway to rejuvenate rail in Northland, following significant investment from the Government’s Provincial Growth Fund (PGF).

 The work we are doing in Northland is one of a number of projects underway to ensure KiwiRail delivers stronger connections for a better New Zealand.

 Taking a closer look

-As a result, rail freight services are too easily disrupted, with at least 70 line outages on the NAL since 2010 – mostly due to slope stability, flooding issues and derailments.
+As a result, rail freight services are too easily disrupted, with at least 70 line outages on the Northland Line since 2010 – mostly due to slope stability, flooding issues and derailments.
 Two significant derailments in the last 18 months each closed the line for more than a week and cost hundreds of thousands of dollars to repair.

 Currently we run one week-day return service to Auckland on the line, predominantly carrying dairy and forestry freight.